 MER Article Humanitarian Crisis Research as Intervention Sarah Parkinson describes the growing popularity of extreme research—scholarly research conducted in crises zones amongst conflict-affected populations in the Middle East and North Africa—and shows how this research is a mode of intervention that can impose serious harm on individuals, communities, Sarah Parkinson • 15 min read

-MER Article Iraqibacter and the Pathologies of Intervention Omar Dewachi traces the rise of antibiotic resistant bacteria in war-related wounds—which US military doctors labelled Iraqibacter—to the biological legacy of decades of sanctions, war and intervention in Iraq, and how antibiotic resistance is increasingly being found in other militarized interventi Omar Dewachi • 13 min read
+Men sweep debris from a damaged pharmacy, located near the site of a car bomb attack, in the city of Hilla, 2014.
+Alaa Al-Marjani/Reuters MER Article Iraqibacter and the Pathologies of Intervention Omar Dewachi traces the rise of antibiotic resistant bacteria in war-related wounds—which US military doctors labelled Iraqibacter—to the biological legacy of decades of sanctions, war and intervention in Iraq.
+Omar Dewachi • 14 min read

 Current Analysis Preservation or Plunder?
 The ISIS Files and a History of Heritage Removal in Iraq The removal of the ISIS files from Iraq is only the latest episode in a long history of seizures of Iraqi archives and artifacts by Europeans and Americans.
 Rather than dismiss Iraqi critics as unreasonable, everyone with a stake in the study of Iraq—including all journalists, historians, and archiv Arbella Bet-Shlimon • 18 min read